-If your little ones are lucky enough to have a play room (or a designated space for toys and activities) there are three key factors you will want to take into account: toy storage, activity spaces, and last but by no means least… the fun factor.
+If your little ones are lucky enough to have a playroom (or a designated space for toys and activities) there are three key factors you will want to take into account: toy storage, activity spaces, and last but by no means least… the fun factor.
 After all, if your kids don’t love being in their playroom, they will just bring their toys somewhere else, likely under your feet.
-Here is my essential guide to creating the ultimate playroom…
+Here is an essential guide to create the ultimate playroom…

 There are many little things that come together to create the ultimate playroom.
 You may not be able to do all of them, but hopefully, I can inspire you to give a few of them a go.

 10 essential components to create the ultimate playroom:

 *This post contains affiliate links.
 This means I may get a small commission if you decide to purchase from a store I link to.
 It does not affect the price of the item.*